-- i) Mode of Sending Remittance: All remittances are through account payee cheques.
-Remittances through Demand Draft would also need to be scrutinised thoroughly with reference to recipient. - ii) Confirming Receipt of Remittance: All remittances are supported by receipts and acknowledgements. - iii) Identity: Recipient NGO is a genuine entity.
-Verify address, 80G Registration Number, etc. - iv) Direct Confirmation Procedure: Send confirmation letters to entities to whom donations have been paid. - v) Donation Utilisation: Utilisation of donations for providing relief to Tsunami victims and not for any other purpose. - vi) System of NGOs' Selection: System for selecting NGO to whom donations have been sent. - Q2.
-You have been appointed as an auditor of an NGO, briefly state the points on which you would concentrate while planning the audit of such an organisation?

-While planning the audit of an NGO, the auditor may focus on Knowledge of the NGO's work, its mission and vision, Updating knowledge of relevant statutes especially with regard to recent amendments, circulars etc. Explain the other relevant points the auditor needs to focus while planning the audit of NGO

-While planning the audit, the auditor may concentrate on the following:

-- i) Knowledge of the NGO's work, its mission and vision, areas of operations and environment in which it operate. - ii) Updating knowledge of relevant statutes especially with regard to recent amendments, circulars, judicial decisions viz.
-Foreign Contribution (Regulation) Act 1976, Societies Registration Act, 1860, Income Tax Act 1961 etc. and the Rules related to the statutes. - iii) Reviewing the legal form of the Organisation and its Memorandum of Association, Articles of Association, Rules and Regulations. - iv) Reviewing the NGO's Organisation chart, then Financial and Administrative Manuals, Project and Programme Guidelines, Funding Agencies Requirements and formats, budgetary policies if any. - v) Examination of minutes of the Board/Managing Committee/Governing Body/ Management and Committees thereof to ascertain the impact of any decisions on the financial records. - vi) Study the accounting system, procedures, internal controls and internal checks existing for the NGO and verify their applicability. - vii) Setting of materiality levels for audit purposes. - viii) The nature and timing of reports or other communications. - ix) The involvement of experts and their reports. - x) Review the previous year's Audit Report. - Q3.
-As an Auditor of NGO, how do you check/verify atleast four receipts of income during the year?
+i∨) ∨) ∨i) Bank Reconciliation: Reconciliation of bank statements with reference to all cash deposits not only with reference to date and amount but also with reference to receipt book.
+Cash Receipts: Register of cash donations to be vouched more extensively.
+If addresses are available of donors who had given cash, the same may be cross-checked by asking entity to post thank you letters mentioning amount, date and receipt number.
+Foreign Contributions, if any, to receive special attention to compliance with applicable laws and regulations.
+Remit tance of Donations to Different NGOs: i) ii) Mode of Sending Remittance: All remittances are through account payee cheques.
+Remittances through Demand Draft would also need to be scrutinised thoroughly with reference to recipient.
+Confirming Receipt of Remittance: All remittances are supported by receipts and acknowledgements. iii) i∨) Identity: Recipient NGO is a genuine entity.
+Verify address, 80G Registration Number, etc. Direct Confirmation Procedure: Send confirmation letters to entities to whom donations have been paid. ∨) Donation Utilisation: Utilisation of donations for providing relief to Tsunami victims and not for any other purpose. ∨i) System of NGOs' Selection: System for selecting NGO to whom donations have been sent.
+Q2. while p ave been appointed as an auditor of an NGO, briefly state the points on which you would concentrate planning the audit of such an organisation?
+Nov 2018, NA) and vis circula planning the audit of an NGO, the auditor may focus on Knowledge of the NGO's work, its mission sion, Updating knowledge of relevant statutes especially with regard to recent amendments, rs etc. Explain the other relevant points the auditor needs to focus while planning the audit of NGO Nov 2021, NA) While planning the audit, the auditor may concentrate on the following: i) Knowledge of the NGO's work, its mission and vision, areas of operations and environment in which it operate. ii) Updating knowledge of relevant statutes especially with regard to recent amendments, circulars, judicial decisions viz.
+Foreign Contribution (Regulation) Act 1976, Societies Registration Act, 1860, Income Tax Act 1961 etc. and the Rules related to the statutes. iii) Reviewing the legal form of the Organisation and its Memorandum of Association, Articles of Association, Rules and Regulations. i∨) Reviewing the NGO's Organisation chart, then Financial and Administrative Manuals, Project and Programme Guidelines, Funding Agencies Requirements and formats, budgetary policies if any. ∨) Examination of minutes of the Board/Managing Committee/Governing Body/ Management and Committees thereof to ascertain the impact of any decisions on the financial records. ∨i) Study the accounting system, procedures, internal controls and internal checks existing for the NGO and verify their applicability. vii) Setting of materiality levels for audit purposes. viii) ix) The nature and timing of reports or other communications.
+The involvement of experts and their reports. x) Review the previous year's Audit Report.
+Q3.
+Auditor of NGO, how do you check/verify atleast four receipts of income during the year? an 2021, 4 marks) The re ceipt of income of NGO may be checked on the following lines: Contributions and Grants for projects and programmes: Check agreements with donors and grants letters to ensure that funds received have been accounted for.
+Check that all foreign contribution receipts are deposited in the foreign contribution bank account as notified under the